HarryStevens/-DEPRECATED-strings/README.md

 <a name="removeSymbols" href="#removeSymbols">#</a> strings.<b>removeSymbols</b>(<i>string</i>)

-Removes anything that is not a letter from a string.
+Removes anything that is not a letter or a space from a string.

 <a name="removeTags" href="#removeTags">#</a> strings.<b>removeTags</b>(<i>string</i>[, <i>array</i>])